software-engineering-amsterdam/ST2017_WG_13/Team/3/Exercise_4.md

 ````

 ## Testing generator ##
-first we tested the `formGen` function by eye, using QuickChecks `generate` function.
+First, we tested the `formGen` function by eye, using QuickChecks `generate` function.
 We ran it with an limit of 1,000,000 functions.
-This took 2:58 to complete running in ghci on a 2 core surface pro.
+This took 2:58 to complete running in ghci on a 2-core surface pro.
 This gave us confidence that it would terminate.

 To give us more confidence of termination we wrote a test that would confirm that the number of operators requested by `formGen` was the same as those produced.
 We considered making `Form` a functor, so that we could use fmap for counting the operators, however we chose the easier path of counting the operators of the displayed formula.
-The substring counter inpired by http://www.programming-idioms.org/idiom/82/count-substring-occurrences/999/haskell)
+The substring counter inspired by http://www.programming-idioms.org/idiom/82/count-substring-occurrences/999/haskell)

 ````haskell
 opCount ops s = sum [ 1 | r <- tails s, ss <-ops , isPrefixOf ss r ]